awesomephant/al-studio-website/projects/across-rca.md

   portrait: /assets/uploads/img_6638.jpeg
   alt: xxx
 ---
-Workshop ProgrammingThis is a walking-based project led by 2019-20 co-presidents Adalberto Lonardi (MA Interior Design) and Katharina Siegel (MA Sculpture), following on from the Walkative Across RCA projects.
+This is a walking-based project led by 2019-20 co-presidents Adalberto Lonardi (MA Interior Design) and Katharina Siegel (MA Sculpture), following on from the Walkative Across RCA projects.
 The workshop had as its outcome the publication and exhibition of 4 group projects.
 Input was in the form of guest presentations that, inter alia, provide a history of psychogeography and art movements that explored ways of unleashing the subconscious imagination.